top of page

 • Foreign immigration offices

-• Consulates or embassies abroad
+• Consulates and embassies

-• Government agencies outside the U.S.
+• Government agencies abroad

-• Citizenship or residency authorities
+• Citizenship and residency authorities

 Common Immigration Documents That Require an Apostille